croocy/croocy.github.io/README.md

-# Croocy ,Solid color backgrounds
+# Croocy .Solid color backgrounds
 Download colorful, solid color backgrounds to decorate your posts and stories.